FINE AND RARE SET OF TWELVE CLASSICAL MAHOGANY DINING CHAIRS

 The slightly curved tablet crest rail held between incised styles with pyramidal tops and distinctively curved-back above the upholstered slip seat and continuing as saber rear legs, the paneled seat rails supported in front by turned, faceted, tapering legs.
 Six slip seats bear a period inscription, difficult to decipher, that looks like “G Bouvier”

 H: 33” W: 19” D: 20,” Arm chair: H: 34” W: 20¼” D: 21”

-Condition: Excellent; surviving in virtually perfect condition with a few small veneer patches to the crest rails, one side chair cleaned of paint with fully restored crest rail veneer and one with a mostly re-veneered rear seat rail, the arm chair pieced at the bottom of the proper right rear leg, and one with small wood replacement to the block at the top of one proper right front leg and two with chamfered front corners, recently cleaned and re-finished with shellac, in the manner of the period.
+Condition: Excellent; surviving in virtually perfect condition with a few small veneer patches to the crest rails.
+One side chair cleaned of paint with fully restored crest rail veneer and one with a mostly re-veneered rear seat rail.
+One with small wood replacement to the block at the top of one proper right front leg and two with chamfered front corners.
+The arm chair pieced at the bottom of the proper right rear leg.
+Recently cleaned and re-finished with shellac, in the manner of the period.
 The quarter-fan and “icicle” decorative elements may have originally been ebonized.
 The upholstery is new.

 Published: Berlin, Carswell Rush, A Shadow of a Magnitude: The Furniture of Thomas Cook & Richard Parkin, Luke Beckerdite, Ed.
 American Furniture (Chipstone Foundation, 2013), p.
 186, fig. 54.

 This rare set of twelve is both sturdy and comfortable.
 Very minor differences in the details of construction indicate that this is an assembled set although they are outwardly identical.